 View GreatSchools Rating Methodology

 Nestled amongst the evergreens in breathtaking, Gig Harbor, Washington, Skansie Pointe Luxury Homes is the ultimate neighborhood utopia.
-For those with children, Skansie Pointe also offers access to the best school districts in Pierce County.
-Enjoy a burger and a beer with water views or a luxurious multi-course affair, the Harbor has it all!
-With one of a kind boutiques, a state of the art movie
+Enjoy a burger and a refreshment with water views or a luxurious multi-course affair, the Harbor has it all!
+With one of a kind boutiques, a state of the art movie theater, galleries and more, it’s hard to believe that Gig Harbor is also home to some of the best

 Property Mix - Square Feet